weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 handsome face.
 Several people looked at him on the crowded street.
 Joanna herself stole several glances sidewise.

 He caught her at it.
-"Joanna Marshall, if you look at me <span id="calibre_link-209" page-number="154" page-name="Page:There Is Confusion.djvu/160" page-index="160" page-quality="3" title="Page:There_Is_Confusion.djvu/160"></span>again
-like that, just once more, mind you, I'll snatch you up in my arms this minute and kiss you."
+"Joanna Marshall, if you look at me again like that, just once more, mind you, I'll snatch you up in my arms this minute and kiss you."